MargoFill/Wireless-and-Radiotechnology-Course-2026/Large Data Transfer Labs/Lab3_Real-Time Monitoring with YOLO Detection/README.md

 # Which objects were detected

-2 persons, 1 chair, 1 TV, 2 cell phones
+2 persons, 1 chair, 1 TV

 # Issues occured: